- Expert advice

-No. Electric fireplaces do not require any kind of chimney or traditional flue as used in combustion fireplaces.
-Because electric fireplaces don’t create any actual fire and because they have no smoke there is no need to vent these types of fireplaces.
-This will dramatically reduce your maintenance and labor fees all while improving air quality considerably.
+Electric fireplaces do not require any kind of chimney or traditional flue as used in combustion fireplaces.
+Since there is no actual fire or smoke, venting these types of fireplaces is not required.
+This should reduce maintenance and labor expenses while improving air quality.

 In Electric Fireplaces is the Flame Real?

-Many ask the questions “do electric fireplaces have real flames?”
-Usually the answer to this is no. Most electric fireplaces use a combination of an electric motor and a rotating shaft with mirrors to reflect LED lights onto a panel behind the log set simulating a flame.
-Other fireplaces use water or steam to create a more realistic flame effect while other fireplaces burn gels or other fuels and are therefore real flames.
+A majority of mechanical electric fireplaces use a combination of an electric motor and a rotating shaft with mirrors to reflect LED lights through a silhouette and onto a panel behind the log set.
+In turn, simulating a flame.

 Are Electric Fireplaces Tacky?

 Low-end firebox inserts that use outdated and inexpensive technology to create flames can be considered tacky as it’s nothing more than a light show and detracts from an enjoyable experience.